-In this article we’re going to cover some of the basics of guitar sanding.
-While it may seem fairly obvious, in essence correct preparation will make or break the quality of your guitar kit’s finish so it makes sense to take the time to do the job properly.
-Just like in a recording studio it’s much more difficult to fix a problem down the track so take the time, be patient and you will achieve an ideal surface for painting.
+In the following article, we’re going to cover some of the basics of guitar sanding.
+While it may seem fairly obvious, in essence, correct preparation will make or break the quality of your guitar kit’s finish so it makes sense to take the time to do the job properly.
+Just like in a recording studio it’s much more difficult to fix a problem down the track so take the time, be patient and you will achieve a great result.

 Let’s start by breaking down some of the basic elements:

-- The purpose of sanding is to remove imperfections and machine marks which effect your finish.
+- The purpose of sanding is to remove imperfections and machine marks which affect your finish.

 - You should always sand with the grain and not against it.

-- Use a non flexible sanding block to ensure a level surface.
-(Keep the sanding block dead flat).
+- Use a non-flexible sanding block to ensure a level surface.
+(Keep the sanding block level).

 - On contours use a flexible sanding block